fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 - A Certain Ratio at Stereo in November and
 - Sleaford Mods in December.

-My highlights were Robert Henke and A Certain Ratio.
+Of those, my highlights were Robert Henke and A Certain Ratio.

-### Weddings
+## Listening / buying

+I’m still buying music on vinyl and more, at a slightly reduced rate.
+My taste continues to shift organically and I really enjoy that.
+My musical highlights included [Skinshape’s Craterellus Tubaeformis](https://www.discogs.com/release/28911571-Skinshape-Craterellus-Tubaeformis), [A Certain Ratio’s 1982](https://www.discogs.com/release/26602412-A-Certain-Ratio-1982) and [Jamma-Dee’s Perceptions](https://www.discogs.com/release/28178659-Jamma-Dee-Perceptions).

+[I recorded three radio shows](https://fuzzylogic.me/tags/radio/) and was pretty pleased with them, on the whole.

+## Seeing friends

+My April trip to London with [Tom](https://tomchurchill.com/) was a real highlight.

+There were a number of other fun get-togethers.

+- Chez Simon and Nathalie in January for a post-Xmas cheesefest
+- A charity race night in Kirky with Craig and Jim, where lady luck shone upon me
+- Visit to Tom and Nessa’s.
+- 17th March (St Pats day) went out on lash with Mark.
+Few places inc O’Neills then back at ours and Ailsa came.
+- March me and si drink in Granary then to Andy P and Danny’s thing.
+- Drinks at Sloanes for Lydia and Anna’s birthday.
+- May catch-up at the Bungo for Criona and Jim’s visit.
+- Cara’s first communion
+- Tom G’s stag in April: where I enjoyed the Paisley food and frink festival, watched St Mirren and went to a cool local pub.
-Clair and I went to two weddings: Caitlin and Ross’s in June at Lochside House Hotel, then Tom and Lou’s at Coats Paisley in late July.
+- Tom and Lou’s at Coats Paisley in late July.

-### Funerals

-Sadly, there were two funerals to attend.

-My Aunt Elsie died in June.
+- Craigy B’s birthday house-party in August
+- climbing Ben Lomond with Mark and Alan.
+- Sunday lunch at Jason and Lydia’s in early October
+- met Mick & Laura, Tom & Nessa at Blackfriars in November
+- Met Mick at the pot still one day.
+- Sparklehorse and Patrick duck club.
+- November friendsgiving
+- Xmas: work night,
+- TT night out,
+- Xmas day,
+- Doug & Zoe,
+- Kirky boys,
+- Hogmanay.

+When I look at all that, I realise that I’ve done not too badly at keeping in touch with friends.
+Obviously there are those that I saw too rarely or not at all, and I’ll try to rectify that in the new year.

-In late August, my friend Simon’s mum died.
+One sadder entry: in late August, my friend Simon’s mum died.
 It was a beautiful ceremony for an inspirational lady.

 ## Travel

 ### Abroad

-[I travelled](https://fuzzylogic.me/tags/travel/) to six different countries including England.
+[I travelled](https://fuzzylogic.me/tags/travel/) to six different countries, if you include England.

 First stop was Amsterdam in June for work: I attended the CSS Day conference for the second year running.